-This is the 14th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 14th post of a 50 article series for new marketers at B2B startups.

-As we map out the B2B demand generation strategy, we’ll find that leads can come from a variety of sources that are driven from inbound marketing campaigns.
+As you map out the B2B demand generation strategy, you’ll find that leads can come from a variety of sources that are driven from inbound marketing campaigns.
 These sources might include:

 - Direct web traffic